 Other contact people will include your advisor and the Mechanical Engineering administrative staff.
 We’re all happy to help.

 International students whose native language is other than English are strongly encouraged to strengthen their English language skills, no matter how proficient they are currently.
 Taking the course AS.370.602 Accent Reduction will help.

 If you feel that your English-language skills are strong enough to avoid taking these remedial courses, you are welcome to participate in English-language assessments by the English Language Program for International Teaching Assistants of the Language Teaching Center (LTC)

 Visit the LTC in 523 Krieger Hall to take the English-language assessment listening test and interview.
 Contact the Center for Language Education to arrange an appointment.

 If you pass the test, you may drop the Accent Reduction course and you will be eligible to act as a Teaching Assistant right away.
 If the examiner “recommends” or “requires” taking AS.370.602 Accent Reduction, then our department requires you to take the course.

 If you must take AS.370.602 Accent Reduction but there is a conflict with another course on your schedule, you may delay taking the course but cannot be hired as a Teaching Assistant until you take and pass the remedial course.

 Students joining us in the Spring semester can take the remedial courses that semester or can wait until the next available pre-scheduled sessions the next Fall.

 In July, the Johns Hopkins Student Accounts office will post a bill for amounts due on your SIS record with payment instructions and due dates.
-Expect to see a discrepancy of what is posted on the SIS record and what is actually due in your case.
+Expect to see a discrepancy of what is posted on the SIS record and what is actually due in your case when receiving financial aid.
 This is because of system process deadline dates being slightly off.